James Hayllar: Life and work

 Mr Hayllar is an artist of the Lake school, that delights in flaring colour heated to excess.
 His Vespers (10), a French paysanne, kneeling on a prie-dieu, is clever and showy.
 Similarly, but superior in solidity, is The Opera Box (50), study of a lady's head in an opera cloak-pretty but common.These trifles are ever snares for facile painters like Mr Hayllar; we regret to see the number of these he produces, remembering better things by him.

 The local press could be more positive, particularly where a full-sized painting is described, as shown by the Reading Mercury's reasonably accurate description of The first born at the cottage in 1881.

 MR HAYLLAR'S NEW PICTURE.-Mr Hayllar has just completed a grand new painting, which will be sent to the Royal Academy.
 The subject is 'The New Baby'.
 This the mother, a cottager, is showing with maternal pride to two young ladies, while a child, who accompanies them, in her eagerness to nurse it, has dropped some flowers on the floor.
 The father stands aside, and the grandparents are also present, watching the scene.
 All the characters are taken from well-known residents, and are most readily recognised.
 The furniture in the cottage, the clothes, and the surroundings are most minutely and graphically depicted, and the painting is a most beautiful and complete representation of a familiar scene in English cottage life.

 There is a photograph of the painting, which was displayed at the Royal Academy exhibition in 1881, in an article by Christopher Wood, in the April 1974 edition of The Connoisseur.
 It is thought that the two women admiring the baby are Jessica and Edith Hayllar.
 In 1890 'NINETY FINISHED PICTURES & SKETCHES IN OIL & WATERCOLOUR' by James Hayllar were auctioned by Christie Manson and Woods.
 Of the works sold, six had been exhibited at the Royal Academy, including The first born at the cottage.

 He married Edith Phoebe Cavell (1827–1899), the aunt of Edith Cavell - the famous British nurse who was to be shot by the Germans for "treason" during World War I. They lived at a house called "Castle Priory" in Wallingford on the River Thames in Berkshire (now Oxfordshire) from 1875–99; scenes from village life in the area often featured in his work there.
 The couple went on to have 9 children, of whom four became recognised artists (see below).
 After the death of his wife in 1899, he moved to Bournemouth.

 Family

 Hayllar had four sons and five daughters, four of whom, Edith Hayllar (1860–1948), Jessica Hayllar (1858–1940), Mary Hayllar (1863–c.
 1950), and Kate Hayllar (fl.
-1883–1900), became notable artists in their own right; all received their training from their father and exhibited at the Royal Academy.
+1883–1900), became notable artists in their own right; all received their training from their father and exhibited at the Royal Academy.In 1890, when James Hayllar was aged 61, Edith painted his portrait, which now hangs in Wallingford Town Hall.